tektoncd/pipeline/docs/getting-started.md

 # Getting Started with Tekton Pipelines

-This guide will get you started with tekton pipelines with a simple `Hello World` tutorial.
+This guide will get you started with Tekton Pipelines with a simple `Hello World` tutorial.
 This tutorial uses a simple `Hello World` example to show you how to:

 - Create a `Task`